2014 Moscow Metro derailment

-On 15 July 2014, at around 8:40 am MSK (UTC+04:00), an outbound Moscow Metro train derailed between Park Pobedy and Slavyansky Bulvar stations of the Arbatsko-Pokrovskaya Line.
+On 15 July 2014, at around 8:40 am MSK (UTC+03:00), an outbound Moscow Metro train derailed between Park Pobedy and Slavyansky Bulvar stations of the Arbatsko-Pokrovskaya Line.
 Casualties reported include 24 dead and 160 injured.
 Early reports suggested a power surge or a terrorist attack to be the cause of the derailment, but both were soon dismissed.

 This accident was the deadliest ever recorded in the history of the Moscow metro system, and the second to occur due to a technical failure (after the 1982 Aviamotornaya escalator accident).

 Background

-The Moscow Metro, one of the busiest in the world and serving up to nine million passengers on a daily basis, covered 325.4 km of route and included 194 stations at the time of the derailment.
-Despite having a reputation for reliability, the system had been increasingly suffering from mismanagement, cost-cutting practices, poor maintenance and outages in recent years.
+The Moscow Metro, one of the busiest in the world and serving up to nine million passengers daily, covered 325.4 km of route and included 194 stations at the time of the derailment.
+Despite having a reputation for reliability, the system has been increasingly suffering from mismanagement, cost-cutting practices, poor maintenance, and outages in recent years.

-According to several media reports, a Facebook user announced that two weeks prior to the disaster, he filed an official request to the head of the underground system reporting "problems with the tracks."
+According to several media reports, a Facebook user announced that two weeks before the disaster, he filed an official request to the head of the underground system reporting "problems with the tracks."
 The user quoted from the reply received in his e-mail: "The tracks are maintained in conformity with the technical standards and tolerances.
 Problems with mechanical switches in the joints have not been detected, being that the size of the gaps correspond to the technical regulations."

 Derailment

 The derailment occurred 300 m away from the Park Pobedy station outbound towards the Slavyansky Bulvar station, near the railroad switch to a then-unused track for the western section of the Kalininskaya Line.
-The switch was installed a few weeks prior to the accident, as part of a construction project initiated in 2013 that was working to extend the Kalininskaya Line to the western part of Solntsevo District.
+The switch was installed a few weeks before the accident, as part of a construction project initiated in 2013 that was working to extend the Kalininskaya Line to the western part of Solntsevo District.
 Surviving passengers who were unable to cross the debris were evacuated through several construction drifts leading to the surface shaft.

-The derailment also caused a massive power outage on the line; another train, which was located in the tunnel at the time of accident some 200 m from Slavyansky Bulvar, was also stuck, and passengers had to be evacuated.
-There were no medical injuries reported from that train.
+The derailment also caused a massive power outage on the line; another train, which was located in the tunnel at the time of the accident some 200 m from Slavyansky Bulvar, was also stuck, and passengers had to be evacuated.
+There were no injuries reported on that train.

-Early reports cited a power surge as the cause of the accident, but this has not been confirmed and remains under investigation.
+Early reports cited a power surge as the cause of the derailment, but this has not been confirmed and remains under investigation.
 Passengers on the train described cars striking one another, with most of the impact occurring at the front of the train.
 The first car, where all of the deaths reportedly occurred, had jackknifed in on itself, and the cars behind it piled up on each other.
 The final two cars remained on the tracks and were only slightly damaged.